Unity-Technologies/sentis-samples/TextToSpeechSample/README.md

 - **Context-Aware Pronunciation**: Adjusts pronunciation based on surrounding context (e.g., "the" before vowels vs consonants)
 - **No External Dependencies**: Self-contained implementation requiring no external tools or processes

-The phoneme conversion system processes text through sophisticated tokenization, dictionary lookup, and fallback mechanisms to ensure accurate pronunciation for the Kokoro TTS model.
+The phoneme conversion system processes text through sophisticated tokenization, dictionary lookup, and fallback mechanisms to ensure accurate pronunciation for the Kokoro Text-To-Speech model.

 ## Technical Implementation

 The sample demonstrates:
-- Integration of neural TTS models in Unity
+- Integration of Text-To-Speech models in Unity
 - Asynchronous model inference with Kokoro
 - AppUI for modern editor interfaces
 - State management using Redux patterns